REVISE: A Tool for Measuring and Mitigating Bias in Visual Datasets: Introduction

-\smallsec{Example Findings} ViBE surfaces a variety of metrics that highlight unrepresentative or anomalous patterns in the dataset.
-To validate the usefulness of the tool, we have used it to analyze several datasets commonly used in computer vision: COCO~\cite{Lin14}, OpenImages~\cite{openimages}, SUN~\cite{Xiao10}, YFCC100m~\cite{Thomee16}, ImageNet~\cite{imagenet}.
-Some examples of the kinds of insights our tool has found include: \begin{itemize}[noitemsep,topsep=0pt] \item In the object detection dataset COCO~\cite{Lin14}, some objects, e.g., \obj{airplane}, \obj{bed} and \obj{pizza}, are frequently large in the image.
+YFCC100m \cite{Thomee16}, and BDD100K~\cite{yu2020bdd}.
+Some examples of the kinds of automatic insights our tool has found include: \begin{itemize} \item In the object detection dataset COCO~\cite{Lin14}, some objects, e.g., \obj{airplane}, \obj{bed} and \obj{pizza}, are frequently large in the image.
 This is because fewer images of \obj{airplanes} appear in the sky (far away; small) than on the ground (close-up; large).
-One way for the dataset creator to mitigate the problem is to query for images of \obj{airplane} appearing in scenes of \obj{mountains, desert, sky}. \item The OpenImages dataset~\cite{openimages} depicts a large number of people who are too small in the image for human annotators to deetermine their gender; nevertheless, we found that annotators infer that they are \obj{male} 69\% of the time, and especially in scenes of \obj{outdoor sports fields, parks}.
-Computer vision researchers might want to exercise caution with these gender annotations so they don't propagate into the model. \item In the computer vision and multimedia dataset YFCC100m (Yahoo Flickr Creative Commons 100 million)~\cite{Thomee16} images come from 196 different countries.
+This may be a problem since object size plays a key role in recognition accuracy.
+One mitigation is to query for images of \obj{airplane} appearing in scenes of \obj{mountains, desert, sky}. \item The OpenImages dataset~\cite{openimages} depicts a large number of people who are too small in the image for human annotators to determine their gender; nevertheless, we found that annotators infer that they are \obj{male} 69\% of the time, especially in scenes of \obj{outdoor sports fields, parks}.
+Computer vision researchers might want to exercise caution with these gender annotations so they don't propagate into the model. \item In the computer vision and multimedia dataset

+YFCC100m (Yahoo Flickr Creative Commons 100 million)~\cite{Thomee16} images come from 196 different countries.
 However, we estimate that for around 47\% of those countries --- especially in developing regions of the world --- the images are predominantly photos taken by visitors to the country rather than by locals, potentially resulting in a stereotypical portrayal. \end{itemize}

 A benefit of our tool is that a user doesn't need to have specific biases in mind, as these can be hard to enumerate.
-Rather, the tool surfaces patterns that are potentially the result of biases, without specific user input.
-ViBE cannot automatically say which of these patterns, or lack of patterns, are problematic, and leaves that analysis up to the user's judgment and expertise.
-It is important to note that ``bias" is a contested term, and while our tool seeks to surface a variety of findings that are interesting to dataset creators and users, not all of these may be considered forms of bias by everyone.
+Rather, the tool automatically surfaces unusual patterns.
+REVISE cannot automatically say which of these patterns, or lack of patterns, are problematic, and leaves that analysis up to the user's judgment and expertise.
+We note that ``bias" is a contested term, and while our tool seeks to surface a variety of findings that are interesting to dataset creators and users, not all may be considered forms of bias by everyone.